-- 1. On the SQL Server hosting the file vault to be indexed, open Control Panel > Add or Remove Programs. - 2.
-On the left side of the Add or Remove Programs dialog box, click Add/Remove Windows Components. - 3.
-In the Windows Component wizard, verify that Indexing Service is enabled (checked).
+- On the SQL Server hosting the file vault to be indexed, open Control Panel > Uninstall a program. - 2.
+On the left side of the Uninstall or change a program screen, click Turn Windows features on or off. - 3.
+In the Windows Features dialog box, verify that Indexing Service is enabled (checked).
 If not, select it to install it.